BryceG27/monitor/README.md

         <strong>CRUDOrderTest</strong> will:
         <ol>
             <li>
-                Check if users can create a order;
+                Check if a order can be created;
             </li>
             <li>
-                Check if users can update a order;
+                Check if a order can be updated;
             </li>
             <li>
-                Check if users can delete a order.
+                Check if a order can be deleted.
             </li>
         </ol>
     </li>